 Types of ceramic cookware

 In recent times, ceramic non-stick cookware has become known as one of the most popular types of cookware on the market and it is advertised as a safe alternative to Teflon.
-Ceramic coating offers the benefits of non-stick cooking surface without the dangers of PFOA, a potentially toxic chemical used in the process of making traditional non-stick coating.
+The ceramic coating offers the benefits of a non-stick cooking surface without the dangers of PFOA, a potentially toxic chemical used in the process of making traditional non-stick coating.

 There are actually two different kinds of ceramic cookware which are: Pure ceramic cookware and cookware with a ceramic-like coating.
 They are composed of various materials and differ significantly in terms of performance.

 A lack of labeling regulations may lead to confusion for buyers who are considering purchasing modern non-stick cookware.
 To make an informed purchase, potential buyers need to take some time to educate themselves on the differences between these new types of “ceramic” cookware and classic ceramic cookware.